opsguruu/Sushma/core/README.md

 # Core PHP Examples

-This Repo contains the simple examples of PHP.
+It contains the simple examples of PHP.